 Treasury management is the management of the College's cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks.
-As at 31 July 2022 the college has a balance of £11,348,000 held in across a flexible interest-bearing current account and three notice deposit accounts with Barclays Bank.
-A further £3,000,000 is held on a fixed term deposit maturing in December 2022.
+As at 31 July 2023 the college has a balance of £16,819,000 held in across a flexible interest-bearing current account and three notice deposit accounts with Barclays Bank.
 All borrowing requires the authorisation of the Governing Body.

-Report of the Governing Body for the year ended 31 July 2022 (continued)
+Report of the Governing Body for the year ended 31 July 2023 (continued)